A systematic investigation into the effect of roughness on self-propelled swimming plates: Abstract

 \section{Abstract}

 This study examines the effects of surface topography on the flow and performance of a Self-Propelled Swimming (SPS) body.
-We consider a thin flat plate of length $L$ with an egg-carton roughness texture undergoing undulatory swimming kinematics at the typically observed biological Strouhal number of $0.3$, amplitude to length ratio of $0.1$, and Reynolds number of $12,000$.
-As the roughness wavelength, $\lambda$ is decreased, we find that the undulation wave speed $\zeta$ must be increased to maintain SPS.
-We find that large wavelength roughness results in the formation of horseshoe vortices around each element while smaller wavelengths result in large leading-edge vortices that dominate the flow field and the wake.
-Generally, increasing the wave speed $\zeta$ increases the power and side forces required to maintain SPS.
-However, when $\lambda\approx L/16$ there is a dramatic increase in the enstrophy (within the flow) that is not reflected in the forces on the body.
-The enstrophy increases when $\lambda$ is equivalent to the boundary layer thickness, a scaling known to amplify vorticity within the boundary layers.
-This indicates an interaction between the roughness and kinematics beyond a simple increase in viscous drag.
-Finally, we find that all but the longest roughness wavelength decreases the power required and reduces the RMS amplitude of the forces when compared to a smooth plate undergoing identical kinematics.
-This study reveals the nonlinear interaction between roughness and motion, illustrating that roughness studies on static shapes do not transfer directly to unsteady swimmers.
+We consider a thin flat plate with an egg-carton roughness texture undergoing prescribed undulatory swimming kinematics at a Strouhal number of $0.3$ and tail amplitude to length ratio of $0.1$; we use plate Reynolds numbers of $\Rey=6,12,$ and $24\times 10^3$, and focus on $12,000$.
+As the roughness wavelength is decreased, we find that the undulation wave speed must be increased to overcome the additional drag from the roughness and maintain SPS.
+Correspondingly, the extra wave speed raises the power required to maintain SPS, making the swimmer less efficient.
+To decouple the roughness and the kinematics, we compare the rough plates to equivalent smooth cases by matching the kinematic conditions.
+We find that all but the longest roughness wavelengths reduce the required swimming power and the unsteady amplitude of the forces when compared to a smooth plate undergoing identical kinematics.
+Additionally, roughness can enhance flow enstrophy by up to 116\% compared to the smooth cases without a corresponding spike in forces; this suggests that the increased mixing is not due to increased vorticity production at the wall.
+Instead, the enstrophy is found to peak strongly when the roughness wavelength is approximately twice the boundary layer thickness over the $\Rey$ range, indicating the roughness induces large-scale secondary flow structures that extend to the edge of the boundary layer.
+This study reveals the nonlinear interaction between roughness and kinematics beyond a simple increase or decrease in drag, illustrating that roughness studies on static shapes do not transfer directly to unsteady swimmers.